a7mdkhaled/moviesapp/README.md

 ### IOS
 yarn && cd ios && pod install && cd .. && npx react-native run-ios

+Make sure you're on IOS real device to test the camera, gallery can be tested on the simulator.

 ### Android
 yarn && cd ios && npx react-native run-android
 _______________________________________________